roadwarriorslive/Pipulate/README.rst

 build durable long-term automations around spreadsheets using VBA, AppScript (or any of the other obvious choices), it ain't so easy.
 I fix that here.

-First, I'll opening the mysterious world of Python-driven data-automation to newbs simply by having you import a library that auto-prompts you for Google's OAuth web-login, getting you right over the first show-stopping hurdle.
+First, I plan to open the mysterious world of Python-driven data-automation to newbs simply by having you import a library that auto-prompts you for Google's OAuth web-login, getting you right over the first show-stopping hurdle.
 After that, I advocate a simple convention of selecting ranges out of a spreadsheet, modifying them, and pushing the results back in.
 And that's mostly done with Pandas; the one data manipulation tool every SEO should right now be mastering.

 .. image:: pipulate-logo.svg